 PANORAMIC TOUR OF THE BANKS OF LOCH NESS

-Sightseen, Designed for families, Less than 1 hour walking, Family friendly, 52
+Sightseen, Designed for families, My Explorations, Less than 1 hour walking, Family friendly, 52

 In a nutshell The tour involves a day-long trip along the banks of Loch Ness, the most famous lake in Scotland, in search of the mythical monster Nessie who has made it famous across the world.

 Good to know